collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 ### Submit a Pull Request

 <!--
+* You need to check a box when you make the pull request if you want the maintainers to be able to change your pull request

 Message to prompt you to submit pull request
 Warning about making pull request within fork

+- [ ] Create pull request title, description, make sure base and compare are correct
+- [ ] If forked repo- give repo maintainers permission to amend pull request
+- [ ] Create pull request
 -->

+Like I said earlier, you, or anyone with read/write access to the branch, can continue to make changes to the pull request until it is accepted

 </td></tr>